 Poor quality images.

-A quality check is required.
-Some attendees may upload a picture of their pet, a blurry image, or a group shot, and these pictures are simply not suitable for facial recognition
+Some attendees may upload a blurry image or a group shot, and these pictures are simply not suitable for facial recognition.
+Implementing an image quality check solves this problem.

 A preponderance of noise.

-One email call to action won’t result in 100% participation because of the large amount of “noise” out there vying for attendees’ attention
+One email call to action won’t result in 100% participation, because of the large amount of ‘noise’ out there vying for attendees’ attention.
+A campaign involving a few well-timed email reminders improves participation several-fold.

 A lack of understanding of the technology.